ossrs/srs/README.md

 ## AUTHORS

+Thank you to all our contributors! 🙏

 [![](https://opencollective.com/srs-server/contributors.svg?width=800&button=false)](https://opencollective.com/srs-server/contribute)

 > Note: You may provide financial support for this project by donating [via Open Collective](https://opencollective.com/srs-server/contribute).
 Thank you for your support!

-There are two types of people that have contributed to the SRS project:
+There are two types of people that have contributed code to the SRS project:

 * Maintainers: Contribute and maintain important features.
 SRS always remembers and thanks you by writing your names in stream metadata.
 * [Contributors][authors]: Submit patches, report bugs, add translations, help answer newbie questions, and generally make SRS much better.